BanerjeeAgniva/gkcs/README.md

 | Directory-based     | Easy rebalancing                 | Extra layer of complexity        |

 ---
+## 📡 Bandwidth vs ThroughPut
+> *📶 **Bandwidth** is the maximum amount of data that can be transferred over a network in a given time.
+Higher bandwidth means faster data transfer.*
+> *📥 **Ingress** refers to data **coming into** the system (e.g., user uploads).*
+> *📤 **Egress** refers to data **leaving** the system (e.g., user downloads or reads).*

+Throughput is the amount of data or number of operations a system can process in a given period Bandwidth is the maximum capacity of data transfer in a network (like a highway’s width).
+Throughput is the actual amount of data successfully transferred over time (like cars actually moving on the highway).

+---

 # RESTful Conventions
 ## 🌐 What is REST?
 **REST (Representational State Transfer)** is an architectural style for building scalable web services using HTTP.
 RESTful APIs follow conventions to make services predictable, uniform, and stateless.